 Theatre & Film Major

-Outcome 1.1: Students will develop the ability to create performing arts works that express their creativity and unique voices.
+Outcome 1.1: Students will be able to create work that expresses their creativity and unique voices within the performing arts and film.

-Outcome 2.1: Students will develop the ability to craft well-organized, reasoned, critical, and thoroughly-researched written and oral work.
+Outcome 2.1: Students will be able to analyze important aspects of performing arts and film in written and oral work.

 The traditional undergraduate programs includes a minimum of 120 credits distributed across three components: A General Education component divided into Signature Courses, Variable Courses, and an Integrative Learning requirement; a Major and Divisional component; and Free Electives.
 In addition to course requirements as specified in each area, students must complete one certified course in each of the following overlay areas1: